 I can’t say that going on a cruise was ever on my Bucket List.
 It somehow didn’t seem to feature, probably a combination of the fact that my husband isn’t a big fan of the sea and I was of the generation who watched Leo sink to the bottom of the ocean when Kate definitely could have squeezed him on her raft!!!
-But all that changed when I got an invitation from MSC to join them on the MSC Sinfonia for a 4 day cruise from Durban to the Portuguese Islands and back.
+But all that changed when I got an invitation from MSC Cruises to join them on the MSC Sinfonia cruise ship for a 4 day cruise from South Africa (Durban to Portuguese Island and back)

-On arriving at the airport we discovered that MSC was really geared up for the influx of cruise passengers arriving that morning and we made our way to the desks arranging the shuttles to the harbour.
+On arriving at the King Shaka International Airport we discovered that MSC Cruises was really geared up for the influx of cruise passengers arriving that morning at Durban airport and we made our way to the desks arranging the shuttles to the harbour.

-A quick drive through Durban to the port and we joined the throngs of people boarding the boat.
+A quick drive through Durban to the port and we joined the throngs of people boarding the MSC Sinfonia cruise ship.
 This is a massive task.
-Over 2500 passengers have to board in just a few hours!
+Over 2500 passengers have to board the ship in just a few hours!

-Top Tip: Opt for priority boarding to get fast tracked through the boarding system.
+Top Tip: Opt for MSC Sinfonia priority boarding to get fast tracked through the boarding system.
 It’s only about R100 more and it’s well worth it!

 Once we were on board we were quite overwhelmed with the sheer size of the vessel.
 It was enormous and felt like a complete maze with about 5 or 6 decks each stretching the length of the ship.

-Once that was sorted we grabbed a map and tried to find our way to the excursion desk.
-I had tried to book our excursions online before departure but they hadn’t been available for this trip and I didn’t want to miss out so this was my first priority.
-A few forms and a swipe of our cruise card to pay the excursion fees and we were set up.
+Once that was sorted we grabbed a MSC Sinfonia deckplan and tried to find our way to the excursion desk to find out more about the activities on the MSC Sinfonia.
+I had tried to book our excursions online before departure, but they hadn’t been available for this trip and I didn’t want to miss out so this was my first priority.
+A few forms and a swipe of our MSC cruise card to pay the excursion fees and we were set up.

 I really loved snorkeling in Indonesia, so that was the first excursion I booked.
 There are two options – Coral Garden or Santa Maria and we opted for the first option, unfortunately our experience was very disappointing.
 There was so much sediment in the water that there was zero visibility which resulted in a few near misses on the coral and made me feel very anxious in the water as I couldn’t see where I was swimming.
 I would recommend that before you book this excursion you double check what time of the year is best for visibility in the area yourselves.
 The excursion desk wasn’t really able to help us with answering what the visibility would be like – they claimed it changes every day but from most people I spoke to it would seem that this probably isn’t the best place to go snorkeling if you actually want to see anything as it’s a very tidal area.